kaede0e/stinging_nettle_genome_assembly/README.md

 - Compare syntenic relationship with Morus genome, that has previously shown polycentric behaviour in an experiment

-# Describe genes/proteins that are potentially responsible for stinging hairs
+## Describe genes/proteins that are potentially responsible for stinging hairs
+- try search the protein sequence against full genome with miniprot(https://github.com/lh3/miniprot)
+-